ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 osc.frequency.value = freq;
 ```

 We actually changed an [`AudioParam`](https://developer.mozilla.org/docs/Web/API/AudioParam) called `frequency` that is linked to the oscillator.
-Most `AudioNode`s have such parameters that allows to modify their behavior and create automations.
+Most `AudioNode`s have such parameters that allows to modify their behavior and create automation.

 ### Adding an envelop